kbamponsem/SLR203-Patterns/19CommunicationTopologyCreation/Implementaion.md

     node3.tell(new ActorRef[]{node3, node1}, ActorRef.noSender());

-## How nodes communicate

-Nodes, upon receiving messages from its neighbors, forwards them to its receiving neighbors.
-Since this graph is directed, inter-node communication is unidirectional.
-Also, the neighbors (nodes receiving from a node) are displayed.
+The neighbors (nodes receiving from a node) are displayed each node.